 What Does an Aging Life Care Professional Do?

 Aging Life Care Professionals primarily work with older adults and have an expertise in geriatrics.
 They bring knowledge of aging issues to help dispel myths and focus on the problems at hand.
 They bring experience of working with resources in your community and are aware of real-life problems, health and otherwise, that emerge as persons age.
 They know the tools that are available and are connected to a community of social workers, nurses, psychologists, elder law attorneys, advocates, and other professionals.

 Questions to Ask

+- What is your experience and what professional credentials do you hold?
 Aging Life Care Professionals have diverse experience, education, and backgrounds.
-In addition to being members of ALCA, many are licensed in their state in specific fields (such as nursing or social work).
+Many are licensed in their state in specific fields (such as nursing or social work).

 - How long have you been providing Aging Life Care management services?

 - Are you available for emergencies?

 - Does your company also provide home care services?